Debugging in PHP. Now what? Explaining var_export, a useful and powerful ally

 What do you do when debugging?

-However, var_dump cannot output to the log (that is, by itself.
-It's not impossible, but it's not very convenient when it comes to debugging purposes).
+However, var_dump cannot output to a log (that is, not on its own.
+It's not impossible, but it's not convenient at all when considering debugging purposes).

 I think this is the biggest problem with var_dump.

-Echoing pre tags before and after print_r is so common that it's practically a joke.
-I do it sometimes (do I ever do it?).
+Echoing the pre tag before and after print_r is so common it's almost a joke.
+I do it sometimes (do I?), though.

 Serialize?
 Do you put it into a database?
 If it's based on PHP, that's fine... but of course not.
 Debugging with serialization seems like a thorny path, but it's something that people do sometimes

-If you want to display it directly, var_dump is fine, but if you want to write it down in a log, I recommend var_export.
+If you want to display everything directly, var_dump is fine, but if you're using it for purposes like writing to a log, I'd recommend var_export.

 What is var_export?

-As proof of this, the information it outputs is exactly like a PHP variable declaration.
+As proof of this, the output is a direct representation of a PHP variable declaration.

 <?php $hoge = array( 'a', 'b', 'c', 'd', ); var_export($hoge);